Catrovitch/Full-Stack-Open-Notes/Part-2/1-Rendering-a-collection-modules.md

 - In the ComponentName the file format .js can be omitted.

 ## When the Application Breaks
+- A common problem is that a components props are expected to be of a different type.
+- console.log for God sake.
+-
 ## Web developer's oath
+- Developer console open all the time
+- Progress in small steps
+- console.log()
+- If my code doesn't work - I won't proceed

 ## Exercises 2.1-2.5